whily/history/README.md

 Sanguo
 ======

-An Android app to read Sanguozhi (三国志), view corresponding maps, and more.
+An Android app to read Chinese history books (currently Sanguozhi/三国志), view corresponding maps, and more.

 Features to include: